Tony McMahon: Later career

 McMahon spent the 2019–20 season taking his coaching qualifications and coaching in Middlesbrough's Academy.
 On 27 August 2020, McMahon joined National League North club Darlington in a dual role, as player and head of academy.
 He made seven league appearances and eight in cup competitions before the season was ended early because of the COVID-19 pandemic.

 Coaching career

 At the end of the 2020–21 season, he took up a coaching position at one of his former clubs, Scunthorpe United.
 McMahon departed his role as assistant manager alongside the sacking of Keith Hill on 30 August 2022 with the club sat second bottom of the National League.

 On 23 May 2023, he was confirmed as York City 's Assistant Manager having been on the coaching staff under Mikey Morton.
 In September 2024, he was appointed Director of Football.
 He departed the club in July 2025.

+In June 2026, he joined EFL Championship side West Bromwich Albion as part of James Morrison's backroom staff.